husonlab/splitstree6/doc/user-manual.md

 #### Unique Topologies

 The *Unique Topologies* algorithm takes a Trees block as input and produces a Trees block as output.
-It filter trees or rooted networks return all unique topologies (using hardwired clusters).
+Filter trees or rooted networks returning all unique topologies (using hardwired clusters).
 The algorithm has the following options:

 `Unrooted =  <Boolean>` - ignore location of root